awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 The minimum target capacity for Spot Instances in the fleet\.
 If the minimum target capacity is not reached, the fleet launches no instances\.

 **AllocationStrategy \(for OnDemandOptions\)**
 The order of the launch template overrides to use in fulfilling On\-Demand capacity\.
-If you specify `lowestPrice`, EC2 Fleet uses price to determine the order, launching the lowest price first\.
+If you specify `lowest-price`, EC2 Fleet uses price to determine the order, launching the lowest price first\.
 If you specify prioritized, EC2 Fleet uses the priority that you assigned to each launch template override, launching the highest priority first\.
-If you do not specify a value, EC2 Fleet defaults to `lowestPrice`\.
+If you do not specify a value, EC2 Fleet defaults to `lowest-price`\.

 **SingleInstanceType**
 Indicates that the fleet uses a single instance type to launch all On\-Demand Instances in the fleet\.